willrsq1/willrsq1/README.md

 Feel free to check out my projects !

-🔭 I’m currently looking for a full remote opportunity, in Europe or abroad

 <!--
 **willrsq1/willrsq1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.